 Feedback from Phase One consultation has helped us to shape the plans, contributing to the design process alongside the outputs of our technical work and surveys.
 We have carried out and completed a full spectrum of technical work, such as ground surveys, environmental and ecological assessments and highways assessments and are progressing with updated plans.

 Consultation with key stakeholders has been ongoing on an informal basis through regular meetings to update on our technical work and to respond to any queries.
-We will continue to engage with local communities and their representatives throughout the consultation period and beyond.
+We are continuing to engage with local communities and their representatives.
 We have also published a series of community newsletters, the most recent in March 2018.

 Phase Two formal consultation

-Phase Two consultation is scheduled to take place between 15 March and 23 April 2018.
+Phase Two consultation took place between 15 March and 23 April 2018.

-At this consultation Ashfield Land and Gazeley GLP are showing how the plans have developed since the earlier round of consultation (Phase One.)
+At this consultation Ashfield Land and Gazeley GLP showed how the plans have developed since the earlier round of consultation (Phase One.)
 This website and the public exhibition panels (available in the project library) provide an introduction to the project and explain our approach to managing key issues such as access, highways and the environment.
-A number of additional documents have been published as part of this consultation and are available at specified deposit locations and are available in the project library.
+A number of additional documents was published as part of this consultation and are available in the project library of this website.
 These include the: